Nonpoint Source Planning

 Overview of Nonpoint Source Planning

-Beyond these NPS initiatives managed directly by the branch, 319-funded and other staff in a range of units, divisions and departments of state government are engaged in the management of nonpoint source pollution stemming from various sources.
-The branch carries out USEPA’s charge for states to manage nonpoint source pollution in a planned and coordinated manner.
-This coordinated approach, involving the work of the branch, its partners and grantees, is guided by and captured in North Carolina’s Nonpoint Source Management Plan (2018).
+In addition to these direct efforts, 319-funded and other staff across various state agencies work together to carry out USEPA’s charge for states to manage nonpoint source pollution in a planned and coordinated manner.
+This approach is outlined in North Carolina’s Nonpoint Source Management Plan (2018).

 Staff Contacts